 Film and television work includes the SAG shorts “Blackout” (Cannes Film Festival), “Real Lies”, “The Song”, “The Stewart Family Funeral” and appearances on “30 Rock” and “As The World Turns”.

-Jason’s writing credits include plays A Month of Sundays, him & her, Under the Tree and the screenplays "A Conversational Place", directed by Bob Giraldi, “Relationship Deluxe” and “Good Grief”.
+Jason’s writing/producing credits include plays A Month of Sundays, him & her and Under the Tree.
+His films include "A Conversational Place" (for which he has won Best Screenplay awards) and "Superfriends", both directed by Bob Giraldi, and the upcoming feature “Good Grief”.

 Jason is a graduate of the Syracuse University Drama Department.
 Website: jasoncicci.com

 has trained with Suzanne Esper at the William Esper Studio, Bob Krakower at One-on-One New York, and Rob McCaskill at the Rob McCaskill Studio.

 He has been in commercials for Nationwide, ESPN/Samsung, and NJ Lotto.
 In his work as a tv host, he has been seen on VH1, Nickelodeon, MuchMusic, and Screenvision.